 Work closely with at least one major logistics company.
 Such providers can supply global coverage, delivery speed/consistency and competitive cost.
 What really distinguishes the preferred providers, though, is the service and support in calculating taxes and duties, filling out paperwork, allowing a merchant to bill upfront for duties and simplifying cross-border returns.

 Crunch those numbers

 International customers are more likely to find you via the web

 Study your current international traffic and business.
 Many merchants start their cross-border business unintentionally, as international customers found them through easily accessible methods such as web search and online ads.

 Going broad or narrow will have a big impact on your entry approach

 Decide whether to go broad or narrow.
 Are you going to try to serve many markets, or focus on a few?
-Does your merchandise have broad appeal or is it more attractive to certain countries?
+Does your merchandise have broad appeal or is it more attractive to certain countries/territories?
 If you are focusing on a few markets, consider whether it’s worth investing more in services such as website translations, web advertising and broader payment offerings.

 The best results will come from having a reliable logistics provider with global network expertise

 Identify the right resources based on your strategy and future needs.
 Think about services and offerings that will make a difference to the customers you want to reach.
 Whether your customers find retailers through word of mouth, search engines or ads, the best results will no doubt come from having a reliable logistics provider with global network expertise.

 Most popular articles